stat4jason/UCB_Ext_IntroPy4TF/FinalProject/readMe.md

 This is the folder for Zhicheng (Jason) Xue and Shiwen (GiGi) Wang's final project for X433.7 machine learning with TensorFlow.

+The data used for this project can be downloaded from https://www.kaggle.com/wendykan/lending-club-loan-data.
+The name is loan.csv.
+Due to its size greater than 25 MB, we could not upload to GitHub.
+We will include the zipped data file with the email in case you find it hard to download the data file from the website.

 Please note that Part V in the code is the section where you can find our TensorFlow models while the other codes are either data preparations, exploratory data analysis and scikit learn model.